-Take a tour of Parma Hospital's state-of-the-art 3DHD Operating Suite with Dr. Carson Wong, a nationally renowned urologist and Medical Director for the Center for Minimally Invasive and Robotic Surgery at Parma Hospital.
+Take a tour of UH Parma Medical Center's state-of-the-art 3DHD Operating Suite with Dr. Carson Wong, a nationally renowned urologist and Medical Director for the Center for Minimally Invasive and Robotic Surgery at UH Parma Medical Center.
 In this video Dr. Wong explains what 3DHD surgery is and the benefits for patients.

-To learn more about 3DHD surgery at Parma Hospital, view this Hospital Spotlight from MD News.
+To learn more about 3DHD surgery at UH Parma Medical Center, view this Hospital Spotlight from MD News.

-Parma Community General Hospital is the first hospital in the greater Cleveland area to integrate a three-dimensional (3D) high-definition (HD) surgical vision system into its operating room.
+UH Parma Medical Center is the first hospital in the greater Cleveland area to integrate a three-dimensional (3D) high-definition (HD) surgical vision system into its operating room.
 The addition of the 3DHD Vision System from Viking Systems provides the hospital with a fully integrated 3DHD laparoscopic operating suite.

 When the surgeon has 3D vision, the patient benefits from: